 By contrast, the only misdemeanor DUI that triggers a five-year revocation under Georgia DUI laws is when the conviction is for a third HV-level offense within a five-year period.
-All other driving under the influence charges trigger only a Georgia driver’s license suspension for some period of time.
+All other driving under the influence charges trigger only a Georgia driver’s license suspension for some period.

 A 2nd DUI in GA creates a license suspension GA, and the driver faces being in alcohol and drug treatment, taking a risk reduction class, getting liability insurance, and contracting to install an ignition interlock device, plus pay monthly monitoring fees.

-Similarly, in the overwhelming majority of serious bodily injury cases, you can count on a positive response to the query, “Is DUI a felony?”
+Similarly, in most serious bodily injury cases, you can count on a positive response to the query, “Is DUI a felony?”
 Plus, in non-DUI felony cases involving death or serious injury, reckless driving can be just as harshly punished, at least in GA.